PID controller: Reciprocal gain, a.k.a. proportional band

 In many cases, the manipulated variable output by the PID controller is a dimensionless fraction between 0 and 100% of some maximum possible value, and the translation into real units (such as pumping rate or watts of heater power) is outside the PID controller.
 The process variable, however, is in dimensioned units such as temperature.
 It is common in this case to express the gain $K_p$ not as "output per degree", but rather in the reciprocal form of a proportional band $100/K_p$, which is "degrees per full output": the range over which the output changes from 0 to 1 (0% to 100%).
 Beyond this range, the output is saturated, full-off or full-on.
 The narrower this band, the higher the proportional gain.

 Basing derivative action on PV

-In most commercial control systems, derivative action is based on process variable rather than error.
+In most commercial control systems, derivative action is based on the process variable rather than the error.
 That is, a change in the setpoint does not affect the derivative action.
 This is because the digitized version of the algorithm produces a large unwanted spike when the setpoint is changed.
 If the setpoint is constant, then changes in the PV will be the same as changes in error.
 Therefore, this modification makes no difference to the way the controller responds to process disturbances.